11 Min Read

 How Is Medication Prescribed With Dutch?

-At Dutch, our prescription process is convenient, simple, and affordable, so you can take care of your pet without sacrificing your precious time.
+How does Dutch work?
+Our prescription process is convenient, simple, and affordable, so you can take care of your pet without sacrificing your precious time.
 The first step is connecting you with a Dutch-affiliated vet.
 From there, you can expect the following:

 - Prior to your telemedicine appointment, you may be required to upload a few pictures of your pet and their condition.